Four Cong MPs suspended from LS for rest of session for disrupting proceedings | Politics

 - India

-Four Congress MPs were suspended from Lok Sabha for the rest of the session for displaying placards and disrupting proceedings despite a warning by Speaker Om Birla.
+Four Congress Lok Sabha members were suspended for the rest of the session on Monday after Speaker Om Birla took a stern view of the continuous disruptions by opposition MPs since the beginning of the Monsoon Session.

-Amid continuous disruptions, the Chair named Congress MPs Manickam Tagore, TN Prathapan, Jothimani and Ramya Haridas.
+As the protesting opposition members again stalled proceedings on Monday, the Chair named Congress MPs Manickam Tagore, TN Prathapan, Jothimani and Ramya Haridas.
+When a member is named, he or she has to immediately withdraw from the chamber of the House.

+Parliamentary Affair Minister Pralhad Joshi then moved a resolution to suspend the four for the rest of the session.
+Joshi said that these MPs had shown ''utter disregard'' for the authority of the Chair and a ''serious note of their misconduct'' had been taken by the House.

+Speaking to reporters along with the four suspended MPs outside the House, Congress' deputy leader in Lok Sabha Gaurav Gogoi alleged that the government was trying to ''intimidate'' the party as it was raising people's issues like price rise.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)